Dental amalgam fillings are probably the most common type of filling dental patients opt for.

 When it comes to removing or replacing dental amalgam fillings, not all dental offices have the same practices.
 Some practices approach it like standard filling removal.

 Before the start of the procedure, you’ll take anesthesia.
-This numbs pain or discomfort you might feel.
+This numbs any pain or discomfort you might experience during the procedure.
 The type of anesthesia depends on your level of pain tolerance and anxiety.
 From there, dentists opt whether or not to use a dental dam.
 This is a thin piece of rubber lining that a dentist places over your mouth to catch any falling debris from the filling removal.
 They then place the new filling.
 After some cleaning and polishing, you’re all good to go.

 Because dental amalgam fillings contain mercury, however, other dentists prepare more thoroughly when removing them.
 Amalgam releases mercury vapor during removal, so other dental offices use medical devices to ensure their patients’ safety.
 This can include a nasal respirator to protect patients from breathing in mercury vapor.
 Dentists may also have their patients gargle a rinse of activated charcoal to bind to the mercury after filling removal.